davisnw/didactic-defense/SecurityEnvironment/index.markdown

 Security can be compromised at many points in the process.

 1. We start at the innermost circle with hardware components and peripherals.
-  * Harddrives contain "data at rest"
+  * Harddrives contain "data at rest", and can contain sensitive information from running applications whose memory has been paged to disk.
   * Network hardware, USB devices and printers can be used to transfer data to outer layers.
   * Microphones and webcams can be used to record potentially sensitive information
   * Hardware chips from malicious manufactures could route data elsewhere surreptitiously